noahhefner/website/content/posts/python-containerization/index.md

 "Size": 49673398
 ```

-Just like switching to a smaller base image helped reduce our attack surface, stripping out `uv` from the final image gives us another security win.
-Every binary inside a container is a potential entry point for attackers, and in this case `uv` isn’t needed at runtime.
-By keeping it only in the `builder` stage, we minimize the number of tools available in production, making the container leaner and less susceptible to misuse or exploitation.
+Stripping `uv` from the final image provides yet another reduction in attack surface.
+In my opinion, this step is even more important than removing development dependencies.
+If we just use a little common sense, it seems like a good idea to remove a binary *designed to download artifacts from the internet* into the container.
+By keeping `uv` only in the builder stage, we reduce the number of tools available in production, making the container leaner and less susceptible to misuse or exploitation.

 ## Take Six - Running as a Non-Root User

-By default, containers run as the root user.
+By default, containers run as the `root` user.
 If we run a shell inside our Take Five image and check the current user, we can see this behavior:

 ```plaintext
 docker run -it take_five:latest sh